ChameleonCloud/docs/source/getting-started-edge/index.rst

 Once your container has launched, there are a few ways to interact with it.

+If your container communicates over the network, you can use the assigned floating IP to access it.
+For example, if your container is running a web server on port ``8888``, with floating IP ``129.114.108.102``, you canconnect to it by going to ``http://129.114.108.102:8888`` in your browser.

 By selecting your container name from the list of containers, you will be taken to an overview page for your container.
 Here, you can select the logs tab to see the output from your container.
 In the top right of this page, next to the button labeled *Refresh*, you can select the drop-down arrow.
 One of the options in this drop-down menu is *Execute Command*.
 Clicking this will open a window, allowing you to enter a command to execute on your container.
 The output from this command will then be displayed, after the command runs.
+In the future, you will be able to connect to your container via the *Console* tab, but for the moment this is not supported.

    .. figure:: execute_command.png
       :alt: The Execute Command window